brightdigit/SyndiKit/Sources/SyndiKit/SyndiKit.docc/SyndiKit.md

 ![SyndiKit Logo](logo.png)

-Built on top of [XMLCoder by Max Desiatov](https://github.com/MaxDesiatov/XMLCoder), **SyndiKit** provides models and utilities for decoding RSS feeds of various formats and extensions.
+Built on top of [XMLCoder](https://github.com/CoreOffice/XMLCoder) and , **SyndiKit** provides models and utilities for decoding RSS feeds of various formats and extensions.

 ### Features